Don’t know which baby wipes to use?

 Fear not, for we will dive into deep details to help you know a lot more about baby wipes, including how they’re made and their ingredients!

 We also know that ALL babies are different, so we’ll focus on various baby wipes that are all free from alcohol, soap, and parabens!

 These are pre-moistened towelettes made to efficiently clean and soothe the baby’s skin during tidy changes.

-These are dispensed in thin rectangle sheets made from cotton, bamboo, polyester, and other non-woven blends.
+These are dispensed in thin rectangle sheets made from organic cotton, bamboo, polyester, and other non-woven blends.

-Baby wipes are designed to be durable enough for heavy-duty cleaning tasks, yet still, well with absorbency, and be disposable.
+Baby wipes are designed to be durable enough for heavy-duty cleaning tasks yet still well with absorbency and disposable.

 Baby wipes aren’t supposed to irritate baby skin, so if it does, you’re definitely using a harmful one!

 A baby wipe is perfect for cleaning the following:

 - 2: Poop off your baby’s private parts.
 We all know how messy this gets!